Owl (band)

-Owl is a three piece Los Angeles-based hard rock band.
-Led by vocalist/bassist Chris Wyse, the long-time bassist for the Cult and a member of Ace Frehley's band, Owl released their eponymous debut in 2009 and their second album, The Right Thing, in 2013.
+Owl is a three piece Los Angeles-based hard rock band formed in 2007.
+Led by vocalist/bassist Chris Wyse, the long-time bassist for the Cult and a member of Ace Frehley's band, Owl released their eponymous debut in 2009, their second album, The Right Thing, in 2013 and a third album, Things You Can't See, in 2015.